Varundatt2824/Kidney-disease-classification/README.md

 ## Workflows

 1. Update config.yaml
-2. Update secrets.yaml [Optional]
-3. Update params.yaml
+2. Update params.yaml
-4. Update the entity
+3. Update the entity
-5. Update the configuration manager in src config
+4. Update the configuration manager in src config
-6. Update the components
+5. Update the components
-7. Update the pipeline
+6. Update the pipeline
-8. Update the main.py
+7. Update the main.py
-9. Update the dvc.yaml
+8. Update the dvc.yaml
 10. app.py

 # How to run?